md-naim-hassan-saykat/bapil/reports/BAPIL_White_Paper_v1.md

 * Ethical use of AI technologies
 * Explainability of analytical outputs

-Responsible implementation is essential for maintaining trust and accountability.
+Responsible implementation is essential for maintaining trust and accountability [1,4,5,6,7,14,15,74,75].

-### Conceptual Dashboard Architecture
+## Conceptual Dashboard Architecture

 A simplified representation of the dashboard workflow is shown below: